-Finally, it is important to consider the impact that environmental noise has on the capability of the algorithm presented.
-Given that our experiments are conducted in a simulation environment, our noise implementation will also be simulated, but makes appropriate use of various noise and distortion channels to produce realistic and effective results.
+Given that our experiments are conducted in a simulation environment, our noise implementation will also be simulated but it makes appropriate use of various noise and distortion channels to produce realistic and effective results.

 To provide general details of the experimental setup and implementation, the framework for these experiments was developed using the PennyLane library [43], which also incorporated usage of the PyTorch interface [44].
-For non-noisy simulations, the Qulacs [45] qubit simulator was used as a plugin to PennyLane.
+For nonnoisy simulations, the Qulacs [45] qubit simulator was used as a plugin to PennyLane.
 For simulations that introduce noise, the PennyLane native mixed-state simulator was used.
-For reproducibility, all relevant pseudo-random number generation seeds were set to zero.
+For reproducibility, all relevant pseudorandom number generation seeds were set to zero.

-For initialization, all weights were formed using a Gaussian distribution with a mean of 0, and standard deviation of 0.1.
-As a side-note in reference to the general barren-plateau problem largely present in training QVC and similar quantum algorithms [46], it is relevant to address the consideration taken towards this.
-Whilst it is acknowledged that there have been some proposals towards overcoming the problem of barren-plateaus, namely through localized cost-functions [47], usage of quantum natural gradients [48], and evaluations of initial weight selections [49], we did not incorporate any specific approaches to reduce their occurrence.
+For initialization, all weights were formed using a Gaussian distribution with a mean of 0 and a standard deviation of 0.1.
+As a side note in reference to the general barren plateau problem largely present in training QVC and similar quantum algorithms [46], it is relevant to address the consideration taken toward this.
+While it is acknowledged that there have been some proposals toward overcoming the problem of barren plateaus, namely through localized cost functions [47], usage of quantum natural gradients [48], and evaluations of initial weight selections [49], we did not incorporate any specific approaches to reduce their occurrence.
 Optimization of experiments was conducted as normal, where if a barren plateau was seen to be present, then training would be reconducted using a new distribution of weights.
-This is not necessarily an optimal method to remove the problem of barren plateaus, however there is no common practice as of yet to overcome this problem to our knowledge, therefore it was felt that our course of action was appropriate for now.
+This is not necessarily an optimal method to remove the problem of barren plateaus;

+TABLE I Final Classification Performance Values at Epoch 30 for Various Filter Sizes Using Binary MNIST Data however, there is no common practice as of yet to overcome this problem to our knowledge; therefore, it was felt that our course of action was appropriate for now.